kev-m/sharp-gp2y1010-esp8266/README.md

 ## Compilation

-This project is intended for the Ardiono IDE.
+This project is intended for the Arduino IDE.

 Clone this repository and load the "Homiev3_DustSensor_Sharp" project into the Arduino IDE.